kenillo/Capstone_Project/BRAINSTORM.md

 3. FlashCard Forge
    - An app that allows users to easily create and share digital flashcards for efficient studying.
 With features like image support, voice recording, and collaborative decks, it's perfect for students, language learners, or anyone looking to enhance their memory.
 4. Barcode Scanner
    - An app designed to scan barcodes efficiently, providing users with instant information about products.
-It can be used for price comparison, product details, and online shopping convenience.

 ## Top 3 New App Ideas
 1. Barcode Scanner